 Practice Hygiene in Your High Jeans

-Festivals are rife with germs.
-From handrails, to benches, to port-o-potty toilets, bacteria and viruses are lurking around every corner.
+Festivals are rife with germs — on handrails, benches, port-o-potty toilets — bacteria and viruses are lurking around every corner.
 Protect yourself by toting antibacterial wipes or gel in your bag, pack a lightweight blanket to sit on, and practice this squat hold to avoid contact altogether.

 9. Squat Holds